Luagir94/Luagir94/README.md

 # Hello world! ✨ I'm Luciano Giraudi
 ### Front-End Developer & Law Student

-#### I am a curious and restless person, ready for new creative challenges 🚀 I believe that all things in this world are connected and I love finding new relationships in things that don't seem connected at first glance 💡
+#### I am a curious and restless person, ready for new IT challenges 🚀 I believe that all things in this world are connected and I love finding new relationships in things that don't seem connected at first glance 💡

 🔭 Tecnologías con las que he trabajado: